Sleeping on Left Side vs Right Side: What’s the Best for You?

 Making the Change to the Right Side

-If sleeping on your side isn’t your preferred sleep position, take heart .
+If sleeping on your side isn’t your preferred sleeping position, take heart.
 As children, we spend almost equal time among the three sleeping positions.
 By the teen years, the side position starts to take the lead.
-By age 45, most people prefer the side over any other sleep position.
+By age 45, most people prefer the side over any other common sleep position.

 You can train your body to sleep differently.
 Bolsters and pillows are the easiest way to make the change.
 Regular or body pillows tucked behind your back can help keep you on the right side.
 You can also try sleeping on a couch or in a day bed, where a backrest supports the back and keeps you in the right position.
 Keep in mind that your position preferences can change over time.
 You may need to revisit your training after a few months or years.